Steinitz's theorem: Induction

-A later work by Epifanov strengthened Steinitz's proof that every polyhedral graph can be reduced to $K_4$ by Δ-Y and Y-Δ transforms.
-Epifanov proved that if two vertices are specified in a planar graph, then the graph can be reduced to a single edge between those terminals by combining Δ-Y and Y-Δ transforms with series–parallel reductions.
+A later work by Epifanov strengthened Steinitz's proof that every polyhedral graph can be reduced to $K_4$ by ΔY- and YΔ-transformations.
+Epifanov proved that if two vertices are specified in a planar graph, then the graph can be reduced to a single edge between those terminals by combining ΔY- and YΔ-transformations with series–parallel reductions.
 Epifanov's proof was complicated and non-constructive, but it was simplified by Truemper using methods based on graph minors.
-Truemper observed that every grid graph is reducible by Δ-Y and Y-Δ transforms in this way, that this reducibility is preserved by graph minors, and that every planar graph is a minor of a grid graph.
+Truemper observed that every grid graph is reducible by ΔY- and YΔ-transformations in this way, that this reducibility is preserved by graph minors, and that every planar graph is a minor of a grid graph.
 This idea can be used to replace Steinitz's lemma that a reduction sequence exists.
 After this replacement, the rest of the proof can be carried out using induction in the same way as Steinitz's original proof.
-For these proofs, carried out using any of the ways of finding sequences of Δ-Y and Y-Δ transforms, there exist polyhedral graphs that require a nonlinear number of steps.
+For these proofs, carried out using any of the ways of finding sequences of ΔY- and YΔ-transformations, there exist polyhedral graphs that require a nonlinear number of steps.
 More precisely, every planar graph can be reduced using a number of steps at most proportional to $n^{3/2}$, and infinitely many graphs require a number of steps at least proportional to $n^{3/2}$, where $n$ is the number of vertices in the graph.

 An alternative form of induction proof is based on removing edges (and compressing out the degree-two vertices that might be left after this removal) or contracting edges and forming a minor of the given planar graph.
 Any polyhedral graph can be reduced to $K_4$ by a linear number of these operations, and again the operations can be reversed and the reversed operations performed geometrically, giving a polyhedral realization of the graph.
 However, while it is simpler to prove that a reduction sequence exists for this type of argument, and the reduction sequences are shorter, the geometric steps needed to reverse the sequence are more complicated.